merdahl/AlexaLinux/README.md

 a bare-minimum cross-platform means to access the Alexa Voice Service (AVS) on any Linux platform (PC or embedded) capable of meeting the dependencies.

+In it's current form, the script will initiate a single interaction with AVS, i.e., Alexa will respond to a single question, then exit.
+This is nice for simple testing, or embedding into another script.
+A simple change to the script would allow for continuous question-and-answer sessions.

+Streaming music is not supported with this version.

 Installation instructions
 =========================
 Before talking to Alexa, there are three steps to complete: